STIAANWOL/therapistgpt/README.md

+TherapistGPT is an example app of the OpenAI API with a prompt wrapper around it.

+Setup:

-Add a env.local in root of project and add variable NEXT_PUBLIC_OPENAI_API_KEY with your OpenAI API key.
+1. Add env.local file in root of project and add OPENAI_API_KEY=your_api_key

-npm run dev to run project.
+2. npm run dev